 When You Might be Eligible to File a Third-Party Claim

 Workers’ compensation covers many of the medical costs and lost wages associated with a workplace accident.
 However, depending on the severity of your injury and how long it keeps you out of work, you might miss out on tens of thousands of dollars.
+Our workers compensation attorneys will fight for a fair settlement in your case.

 If a third party (i.e., not your employer) caused or is partly responsible for the work-related injury you suffered, you may decide to file a third-party claim.
 It is essential that we demonstrate the four elements of a personal injury, including duty of care, breach of duty, causation, and actual damages.